Monk (TV series): Theme music

 During the first season of Monk, the series used a jazzy instrumental introduction to the show by songwriter Jeff Beal, performed by guitarist Grant Geissman.
-The theme won the 2003 Emmy Award for Best Main Title Music.
+The theme won the 2003 Emmy Award for Outstanding Original Main Title Theme Music.

 NYC actor Colter Rule was hired by USA Network to do all radio and TV promotions for the series from its inception, lending an ironic, understated tone that contributed to the show's early popularity.
 The original tag was "Monk!
 America's Favorite Defective Detective!"
 When season two began, the series received a new theme song, titled "It's a Jungle Out There", by Randy Newman.
 Reaction to the new theme was mixed.
 A review of season two in the New York Daily News included a wish that producers would revert to the original theme.
-Shalhoub expressed his support for the new theme in USA Today, saying its "dark and mournful sound,… [its] tongue-in-cheek, darkly humorous side… completely fits the tone of the show."
-Newman was awarded the 2004 Emmy Award for Best Main Title Music for "It's a Jungle Out There".
+Shalhoub expressed his support for the new theme in USA Today, saying its "dark and mournful sound,… [its] tongue-in-cheek, darkly humorous side… completely fits the tone of the show".
+Newman was awarded the 2004 Emmy Award for Outstanding Original Main Title Theme Music for "It's a Jungle Out There".

-The show made references to the theme music controversy in the episode "Mr. Monk and the TV Star", where obsessed fan Marci Maven and Sharona both express distaste for the new theme music to a CSI parody called Crime Lab: SF.
-In the epilogue of the story, Marci implores Monk to promise her that he will never change the theme music if he ever gets his own show.
-When Monk agrees to the promise, the original music is heard as the scene fades to credits, and it plays through the credits.